jeffreylanters/react-unity-webgl/.github/LEGACY_DOCUMENTATION/WIKI_V7.X.md

 ## Adding event listeners

-You can add event listeners to each Unity Context.
+You can add event listeners to each Unity Content.
 These event listeners can be invoked by our Unity application's JSLib file located in your Plugins directory, or by any of the Build in events.
 Click here to learn more about event system.
 An implementation could look something like:

 ```js
 unityContent.on("GameOver", (score) => {